dprogm/vscode-bazel-tools/README.md

 ### Commands

-* **Bazel: Create C++ Properties**: Creates a `c_cpp_properties.json` file that contains all transitive include paths starting from a root C++ target.
+* **Bazel: Create C++ Project**: Creates a `c_cpp_properties.json` file that contains all transitive include paths starting from a root C++ target.
 Takes also the used toolchain into account and uses their system include directories.
 * **Bazel: Build**: Builds a target chosen from the shown label list.
 * **Bazel: Run**: Runs a *_binary target chosen from the shown label list.
 * **Bazel: Clean**: Cleans up the output directories.